-***Applications for FY 2015 Cycle A of the Concept Development Award will be accepted between 8:00 am Monday, October 6, 2014 and 4:30 pm Monday, October 20, 2014.
-To be eligible, applicants must disclose their ideas to the Office of Technology Transfer.
-The disclosure deadline for FY 2015 is Friday, September 19, 2014.
-Contact Kristy Owen (email@example.com) for questions on the disclosure process or to find out if your idea is already eligible for the award.***
+***Applications will be accepted for FY 2015 between 8:00 am Monday, October 6, 2014 and 4:30 pm Monday, October 20, 2014.
+To be eligible, applicants must have previously disclosed their ideas to the Office of Technology Transfer.
+The disclosure deadline for FY 2015 is Friday, September 19, 2014 at 4:30 pm.
+Contact Kristy Owen (email@example.com) for questions or to find out if your idea is already eligible for the award.***

 1. Award Goals and Scope

 The award is primarily intended for patentable inventions or discoveries, but can also apply to trade secrets and copyrightable materials (hereinafter "invention" refers to a patentable discovery, trade secret, or copyrightable material).
 The function of the award is to help advance an invention by covering costs not otherwise met by University or other means.
 Such costs include, but are not limited to, prototype development, travel to meet with interested companies or potential investors, contracting with outside consultants, hiring for additional development assistance (e.g. extra researchers), producing marketing materials, etc. The award may not be used to supplement applicant salaries, support basic research and development, or to fund work on an idea that has not yet demonstrated a strong likelihood of marketability as intellectual property, as evidenced by prior discussion with the Office of Technology Transfer (OTT).
 Disclosure of the invention to the OTT is a requirement for eligibility, and MUST be done at least one month prior to the application submission deadline for a particular funding cycle.

 The award will be given semi-annually (two funding cycles per fiscal year) if possible based on funding availability within the Office of the Associate Dean for Research and Faculty Affairs.
 Each application can request up to $15,000.
 Recipients cannot receive the award for consecutive funding cycles for the same invention.

 2.1.
 Applicants All current SIUSM employees are eligible for the award.
 Collaboration with other schools (e.g. SIU College of Engineering) is acceptable, but the applicant must be an employee from SIUSM who is listed as an inventor on the associated invention.

 3. Application Process and Procedures